Risk Modeling & Enterprise Resilience Roadmaps

 - Graph database views of connected applications, infrastructure and processes can help to visually identify dependencies, where processes are reliant on systems or infrastructure.

 - Plan for the best and prepare for the worst by assessing a range of scenarios.
-Availability algorithms can be used to measure resilience.
-Other metrics which can be aggregated using algorithms include Performance, Reliability, Resource Utilization, Response Time, Security.
+Availability algorithms can be used to measure resilience as well as Performance, Reliability, Response Time, Security etc.